Fanngdai/CSE320/hw1/README.md

-# Homework 1 - CSE 320 - Spring 2018
+# Homework 1 - CSE 320 - Fall 2018
 #### Professor Eugene Stark

-### **Due Date: Sunday 02/11/2018 @ 11:59pm**
+### **Due Date: Friday 09/21/2018 @ 11:59pm**

 **Read the entire doc before you start**

 ## Introduction

-In this assignment, you will write a command line utility to translate MIPS machine code between binary and human-readable mnemonic form.
+In this assignment, you will write a command line utility to perform certain transformations on audio files encoded in Sun audio (`.au`) format.
-The goal of this homework is to familiarize yourself with C programming, with a focus on input/output, strings in C, and the use of pointers.
+The goal of this homework is to familiarize yourself with C programming, with a focus on input/output, strings in C, bitwise manipulations, and the use of pointers.

 You **MUST** write your helper functions in a file separate from `main.c`.
 The `main.c` file **MUST ONLY** contain `#include`s, local `#define`s and the `main`